engranad/robotarm/README.md

-usser interface for motors controoling panel using html &js
+user interface for motors controlling panel using html &js